whitem24/courses/eth-101/lesson-eth-10.md

 Notice we're using the `override` specifier here in line 1.
 This is used because there's already a burn() function specified in `ER20.sol` and we want to overwrite that with the burn function in `ERC20Burnable.sol`.
 As usual, we log the amount of tokens that have been burned.

-## Depoy and Env Vairables
+## Deploy and Env Vairables

-Be sure to also configure your deploy.js file in Hardhat and your .env variables if you haven't done also already.
+Be sure to also configure your deploy.js file in Hardhat and your .env variables if you haven't done that already.

 ```javascript
 const hre = require("hardhat");